CMB-S4/Cryogenic_Material_Properties/README.md

 erf param : Defines the temperature point (in K) at which the error function is positioned

 ## Fitting Method
-The TC fits are produced by first fitting the low temperature data and the high temperature data separately.
+The thermal conductivity fits are produced by first fitting the low temperature data and the high temperature data separately.
 Then, the two fits are connected using an error function.

 The final fit follows the following structure:
 ```